ovcharski/k6-test/README.md

 In the **api** folder are located load, stress and spike tests of APIs.
 The examples are for **get** requests.
 A Swagger documentation of the Wordpress RESTful APIs is located  [here](https://ovcharski.com/shop/rest-api/docs/)

+In the future more api tests will be added.
+K6 documentation has a lot of usage examples [docs/k6/latest/examples/](https://grafana.com/docs/k6/latest/examples/)

 Playwright end-2-end testing framework of the same WordPress website is available at [ovcharski/playwright-e2e](https://github.com/ovcharski/playwright-e2e/),

 # Performance Tesing